micro/micro/README.md

 [Transport](https://godoc.org/github.com/micro/go-micro/transport)	|	Synchronous Messaging

 ### [Micro](https://github.com/micro/micro)
 Entry points into the runtime.
+Used to manage the public facing aspect of your architecture, creating fixed entry points and interacting with services.

 Feature		|	Description
 ------		|	-------